samk47/grokking-deep-learning/README.md

 # Grokking-Deep-Learning
 This code repository is for the deep learning lessons that are taken from the book .
-`Grokking-Deep-Learning`Grokking-Deep-Learning code repository is for the deep learning lessons that are taken from the book.
+`Grokking-Deep-Learning` code repository is for the deep learning lessons that are taken from the book.